-The need for detecting object collisions becomes prominent as the behaviors of objects increase in sophistication.
-The axes-aligned bounding boxes, or AABB, were introduced as a crude and yet computationally efficient solution for approximating object collisions.
-You learned the algorithm for per-pixel-accurate collision detection and that it is accurate but computationally expensive.
+The need for detecting object collisions became a prominent omission as the behaviors of objects increased in sophistication.
+The axis-aligned bounding boxes, or AABB, were introduced as a crude,yet computationally efficient solution for approximating object collisions.
+You learned the algorithm for per-pixel-accurate collision detection and that its accuracy comes at the cost of performace.
 You now understand how to mitigate the computational cost in two ways.
 First, you invoke the pixel-accurate procedure only when the objects are sufficiently close to each other, such as when their bounding boxes collide.
-Second, you execute the pixel iteration process based on the texture with a lower resolution.
+Second, you invoke the pixel iteration process based on the texture with a lower resolution.